li012589/neuralCT/readme.md

 ### 0. How to download

-*If you want to clone with demo saving and demo dataset, you need to run `python download_demo.py` to download savings and datasets from Google Drive.*
+*If you want to run the following demos, you need to run `python download_demo.py` to download savings and datasets from Google Drive.*

 ### 1. Phase Space Density Estimation